BaiTheBest/SRDML/README.md

 # SRDML

-This this the code repository for "Saliency-Regularized Deep Multi-Task Learning" (KDD 2022).
+This is the code repository for "Saliency-Regularized Deep Multi-Task Learning" (KDD 2022).
 Will be coming soon!